danfuzz/samizdat/doc/samizdat-0/tree-syntax.md

 can be used.

 ```
+# Set-like map of all lowercase identifier characters.
+Used to figure
+# out if we're looking at a keyword in the `identifierString` rule.
+LOWER_ALPHA = ["a".."z": true];

 # Returns a `call` node.
 makeCall = { function, actuals* ::
     <> @[call: [function: function, actuals: actuals]]